Thinking of starting a social enterprise in Plymouth? Here are some of the places you can find out more:

 UnLtd also offer a range of national support initiatives including Do it For Real awards of £500 for 16-30 year olds starting a new project and up to £15,000 for projects that have been running successfully for a year.
 These tend to be quite competitive and cash awards come with the support of an award manager to help develop the idea.

 Power to Change is a new national programme established to provide support and funding to community businesses.
-Devonport and Stonehouse are emerging as a possible Community Enterprise Places, which will mean more support and possibly funding for community enterprises in these areas.
+Devonport and Stonehouse are a pilot Community Enterprise Place, with support and funding for community enterprises in these areas.
 Get in touch if you want to know more.

 Social Enterprise Investment Fund